My Big Fat Greek Rush Week: Synopsis

 The police search Kendall's (Charisma Carpenter) apartment, but they only find a small amount of blood.
 In the fake prison during the experiment, the guards use sleep deprivation and verbal abuse to indicate the "prisoners".
 Returning home, Keith cries and tells Veronica that he made a mistake.
 The guard puts one prisoner in solitary confinement.
-Veronica learns that a student, Moe Flater (Andrew McClain), took Parker home the night of the rape.
+Veronica learns that the dorm RA, Moe Flater (Andrew McClain), took Parker home the night of the rape.
 She confronts him, but upon further investigation, she accepts his alibi.
-Veronica learns that the main surveillance camera of the sorority was in the den mother's room.
+Veronica learns that the main surveillance camera of the sorority was monitored from the den mother's room.
 The prisoners in the experiment successfully escape from prison.
 Veronica breaks into the room that is under surveillance and finds that they are growing marijuana.
 Veronica types up her exposé and hands it to the newspaper editor, but before it is published, one of the sorority members informs Veronica that they are growing the cannabis in order to aid the den mother's cancer.
 Veronica cannot stop the publication of the article, but she warns the sorority about potential repercussions nonetheless.
 Mac (Tina Majorino) convinces Parker to stay at Hearst.

-The prisoners believe they have won the study, but the guards have tricked them into winning, allowing them to escape.
+The prisoners believe they have won the study, but the guards have tricked them by allowing them to escape, giving them the opportunity to set the clocks back 18 minutes to mislead the prisoners into thinking the experiment had ended.
 Keith tells the police the story of Kendall and Cormac's deaths: Kendall gave Keith a valuable painting disguised as money in a case, and Cormac tried to kill Kendall and Keith to get the case's contents.
 Liam killed Cormac out of anger that there was no money.
 The episode concludes with Logan streaking through sociology class, fulfilling a bet made earlier in the episode.